About Sharona Hoffman, J.D., LL.M., S.J.D.

 In 2013, Professor Hoffman was selected by the Robert Wood Johnson Foundation for a scholar-in-residence fellowship in public health law.
 She has also twice spent a sabbatical semester as a Visiting Scholar at the Centers for Disease Control and Prevention (2007 and 2014) and was a Visiting Scholar at Emory University in 2014 as well.

 Professor Hoffman has published over sixty articles and book chapters on health law and civil rights issues.
 She has developed particular expertise and a national reputation in the area of health information technology.
 Her work has appeared in the Georgetown Law Journal, William & Mary Law Review, and Boston College Law Review, among many other journals.
-She is also the author of the book Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow (Praeger 2015) and Electronic Health Records and Medical Big Data: Law and Policy (Cambridge University Press 2016).
+She is also the author of two books: Aging with a Plan: How a Little Thought Today Can Vastly Improve Your Tomorrow (Praeger 2015) and Electronic Health Records and Medical Big Data: Law and Policy (Cambridge University Press 2016).
 In 2016 Dr. Hoffman won the Case Western Reserve University School of Law Distinguished Research Award.
 Professor Hoffman has lectured throughout the United States and internationally and has been widely quoted in the press.